What is FIMO actually? Everything you need to know about the popular, colourful modelling clay from STAEDTLER

 - All oven-hardening FIMO types are mixable with one another.
 (Where a piece includes FIMO leather-effect, the blend should be hardened for 30 minutes at 130° C / 266° F. Combining FIMO leather-effect with other FIMO clays (FIMO soft, effect or professional) will decrease the leather look in proportion to the quantity of other clays.)

-- The hardened modelling clay can be varnished with special FIMO paints or painted with suitable pens or acrylic and oil paints.
+- The hardened modelling clay can be varnished with special FIMO lacquers and painted with suitable pens or with suitable plasticiser-resistant acrylic and oil paints.

 - FIMO can be sanded and polished.